Get

 Be sure to choose the proper litter for your cat to ensure that they use it instead of your carpet!

-Cats are creatures of habit and can act out if stressed or anxious.
+Cats are creatures of habit and will respond if stressed or anxious.
 Small changes in the house or in their routine can stress them out, causing them to pee in unusual areas, such as the carpet.
 Cats can also experience stress and anxiety if not properly stimulated through play and exercise.

 To address this, you want to identify what’s stressing your cat.
 Cats experiencing anxiety from the changes in their environment need more reassurance and attention, so be sure to spend more time with your cat.
-You can also provide scratch posts and toys to keep your cat stimulated.
+You can also provide scratch posts and toys to keep your cat stimulated, as well as soothing pheromone diffusers to offer some extra reassurance.

 cat pee on carpet